 To accurately compare weight, we measured each jacket on our independent scale immediately upon taking it out of the package.
 In instances where stuff sacks were included in the purchase, we included them in the overall weight of a jacket.

 To test these jackets for water resistance, we waited until the end of our testing period, so we could get a better idea of which products had a more durable DWR coating, as DWR does, in fact, degrade with time and use.
 We then tested them head-to-head by spraying them with a misting spray bottle, all over, to get an idea of how well the DWR coating performs in a drizzle or light rain.
-Next, we soaked them all thoroughly in the shower, to test the efficacy, or not, of the treated hydrophobic down.
-However, this test did not yield usable results, and so for this metric, we graded based on the performance of the DWR and gave bonuses to those jackets that had special features and hydrophobic down.
+We graded based on the performance of the DWR and gave bonuses to those jackets that had special features and hydrophobic down.

 To assess for fit, we had numerous people wear each jacket and give their opinions and feedback.
 We also wore them side-by-side, noticing the differences in fit for each.
 In particular, we paid special attention to the length of sleeves and hemlines, and whether any constrictions were felt in the shoulders, upper back, and chest, especially when moving the arms to the sides and overhead.
-We tested each jacket with layers on beneath it, as well as under a shell jacket.
+We tested each jacket with other layers underneath, as well as under a shell jacket.

 To test for compressibility, we stuffed each jacket into its provided stuff sack or pocket (or both) and then compared the size of each.
-In instances where a jacket did not come with a method for compressing it, we simply rolled it up into its hood.
-Jackets that packed down the smallest received the highest scores, while jackets that did not have a method of compression or packed down large received lower scores.
+Jackets that packed down the smallest received the highest scores, while jackets that packed down large received lower scores.

 Most of our testing of features took place in the field.
 We first identified what features each jacket possessed and then set about testing each of them.
 Jackets with highly functional features scored better than jackets with features that didn't work as well.
 We tended to rate the usefulness of the features rather than the quantity.
 Jackets that were missing needed features lost points, while jackets that had minimal, but well-executed features may have scored well.